 Elizabeth, who goes by “Lisa”, is a Licensed Clinical Social Worker, pleased to offer online therapy throughout the state of Arizona for those who are either unable to commute to our offices in Tempe or who prefer the flexibility and convenience that online therapy has to offer.
 The majority of her professional experience includes working with adults coping with life transitions, anxiety, depression, mood disorders, trauma and abuse, sexual exploitation and trafficking, sexual assault, posttraumatic stress.

 Lisa’s approach is founded in values of compassion, professionalism, non-judgment, strengths, and genuine regard.
-She is trained in Internal Family Systems (IFS), Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization Reprocessing (EMDR), and Mindfulness-based interventions.
+She is trained in Internal Family Systems (IFS), Exposure and Response Prevention (ERP), Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization Reprocessing (EMDR), and Mindfulness-based interventions.

 Lisa enjoys helping others learn more about and understand their internal relationships.
 For example, when there feels like an “internal battle” happening or when “a part of me wants to change, but another part of me is scared to change.”
 Lisa believes if we can understand more about our internal experiences we can engage in our relationships with others in a more compassionate way.
 All to have the lives and relationships we desire.

 Nikki is a Licensed Associate Counselor whose professional experience includes working with individuals who have experienced Trauma/PTSD, OCD, and Anxiety Disorders.
 Nikki believes providing a relatable, genuine, and non-judgmental space for you to be you, cultivates a safe place for change and growth to occur.